 Do you end up spending way too much money at this time of year?
 Racking up a bunch of debt?
 Stressing out about what to buy for gifts?
 You are not alone!

 Pause before each purchase and think what would JoAnn do?
-I am partially kidding there, but many of my clients and other people in my community say I am often in their head.
+I am partially kidding there, but many of my clients and other people in my community say I am often in their heads.

 Ask yourself the following questions:

 These happen to be the first two questions I recommend you ask yourself when decluttering.
-If you answer know you both then it is just clutter.
+If you answer no to you both then it is just clutter.
 It really is that simple.

 Buying a gift because you have to buy a gift when you can’t say yes to either of those questions can also make the receiver feel guilty.
 It can feel really bad to know someone spent a lot of money on something you have no desire to use.

 Yes, it is the thought that counts!
 So stop buying stuff just to make sure you have a gift to give.
 Let someone know you were really thinking of them with a gift that they will treasure.

 Experience gifts can be a great way to keep clutter to a minimum.
 I polled my amazing community and one thing we all agreed on is to Know Your Audience.
 A few had such guilt about spa certificates because they hate the experience, yet they used them anyways out of guilt because they can be so expensive.

 - Don’t buy someone house cleaning or organizing just because you think their home is dirty or organized.

 - Remember not everyone loves a Spa treatment or massage.